 A lovely curated space, Kin and Co. is a popular spot, conveniently located just back from the river walk in Teneriffe.

 A daily stop for us, Kin and Co. is hard not to return to again and again.
-The food is incredibly fresh and healthy with ingredients sourced locally and the coffee, perfectly poured.
+The food is incredibly fresh and healthy with ingredients sourced locally and the coffee, is perfectly poured.

 I often opt for simple eggs on toast here.
 But, I can also attest to the deliciousness of the Avocado toast and my husband would eat the Savoury Mince or Breakfast Burger daily, if he could.